 Councillors and Non-Council Committee Members may be sanctioned in accordance with the procedures set out in the Code of Conduct.

-SEXUAL ABUSE PREVENTION TRAINING
+COUNCILLOR ORIENTATION AND TRAINING

 5.3.
-(1) All Councillors and Non-Council Committee Members shall participate in sexual abuse prevention training as set out in the College’s governance policies approved by Council.
+(1) All Councillors and Non-Council Committee Members shall participate in the required orientation and training, including sexual abuse prevention training, as set out in the College’s governance policies approved by Council.

 Part 6—Election of Executive Committee